Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryNFTSupplyRequest"></a>

 ### QueryNFTSupplyRequest
+Deprecated: use QuerySupplyRequest

 QueryNFTSupplyRequest is the request type for the Query/NFTSupply RPC method.

-Note: deprecated (use QuerySupplyRequest)

 | Field | Type | Label | Description |